Cradle 2 the Grave: Plot

 Fait visits jailed crime lord "Jump" Chambers, most likely the employer of the gangsters who had robbed Archie.
 When Chambers refuses to cooperate, Fait goes to Chambers' night club, hoping to find the stones somewhere in his office.
 The plan goes awry, and Fait and the gang have to leave empty-handed.
 Meanwhile, Su and Archie go to an underground club to try to find the gangsters who attacked Archie.
 Because the club does not allow guests, Su is forced to enter as a fighter in the club's fighting ring.
 During Su's fight, Archie sees the man they are looking for, recognizing the man's ring.
 Through this informant, they learn that the diamonds are hidden in the bubble bath in Chamber's office.
 When they return to the nightclub to retrieve the diamonds, they find that Ling's men have already taken the stones.
 Meanwhile, while locked in a van, Vanessa, who has been bound and gagged with duct tape frees herself and finds a cell phone to call Fait.
 Just before the phone's battery runs out, Vanessa gives some clues as to her location.
 With these clues, the gang surmises that Vanessa is being held in an airport hangar.

 Realizing that Ling will want to auction off the stones, which are actually weapons of mass destruction, the group searches flight schedules to find an airport where a large number of private flights will be landing that night.
 Finding the right airport, the group races to the hangar.
-While driving to the hanger Fait learns from Su that he and Ling are former childhood best friends, that they both joined the government at the same time, but Ling's greed led him to take out their entire task team, but Su escaped.
+While driving to the hangar Fait learns from Su that he and Ling are former childhood best friends, that they both joined the government at the same time, but Ling's greed led him to take out their entire task team, but Su escaped.
 The group arrives at the airfield, where Ling's auction is already starting.
 A fight ensues, and Fait and his crew take out members of Ling's team, while Su battles Ling in a one-on-one fight, where Ling is killed after Su forces him to swallow a capsule of synthetic plutonium and then breaks the capsule lodged in his neck.
 Eventually, Vanessa is rescued, and when the police arrive, Fait promises to end his criminal career in order to lead a safe and happy life with Vanessa.